-She coordinates the Austin Peay Parent/Family Association and other parent activities.
+Dr. Bryant coordinates the Austin Peay Parent/Family Association, parent communications and other parent activities.
 While providing Student Affairs programs through the years she brought notable speakers to campus including, among others, Emmy award-winning journalist and national correspondent Byron Pitts; Robert F. Kennedy, Jr., environmental lawyer and activist; Judy Shepard activist, author and mother of murdered Wyoming student Matthew Shepard; Nikki Giovanni, poet, author, professor and activist; Frank Warren, author of PostSecret books and blogs; and Soledad O'Brien, award-winning broadcast journalist.
 She coordinated the Student Organization and Leader Awards for 12 years adding several awards to recognize outstanding students including the Veteran Student of the Year and the Adult Student Leader of the Year.
 Earlier in her APSU career she worked with Student Government Association, the Student Allocations Committee, and coordinated the Governors Ambassadors.
 She has presented at both regional and national conferences.
 She is a member of Omicron Delta Kappa National Leadership Honor Society, Laurel Wreath Honor Society, SACSA (Southern Association for College Student Affairs), College Media Advisers (CMA), Southeast Journalism Conference (SEJC), National Association of Student Personnel Administrators (NASPA), and is an alumnae of Alpha Sigma Alpha Sorority.
 Dr. Bryant is a volunteer mentor with the Tennessee Achieves program.
 She is the mother of three sons and a daughter and enjoys her children's activities, music, and her three fur babies, Maci, Sawyer and Stevie.

 Patrick joined the staff as Coordinator of Student Publications and Marketing in April 2016 after working at the Gannett Design Studio in Nashville as a Designer II for four years.
 While with Gannett, he was the lead news designer for the Montgomery Advertiser, and worked on several newspapers around Tennessee including The Leaf-Chronicle.
 He earned numerous awards for his design work, and was named a finalist for Gannett 4th Quarter Awards in Best Enterprise Design for the 60th Anniversary of the Montgomery Bus Boycott.
 His designs have been featured multiple times on Newseum, Poynter and BuzzFeed as well.

 Patrick earned his degree in Mass Communication from Austin Peay State University in 2010, and served as editor-in-chief of The All State for three years while pursuing his masters degree.
-He has a M.A. in Communication from APSU.
+He has a M.A. in Marketing Communication from APSU.
 Patrick is a member of the Kappa Sigma National Fraternity, College Media Association, Associated Collegiate Press, and the Southeast Journalism Conference.
-He is currently serving on the CMA Finance and Fundraising Committees, serves as chair on the Wesley Foundation Board and is staff adviser to the Kappa Sigma Fraternity, Mu-Tau Colony.
+He is currently serving on the CMA Finance and Fundraising Committees, chair of the Wesley Foundation Board and is staff adviser to the Kappa Sigma Fraternity, Mu-Tau Colony.